gravitywpcom/connector-for-gravityforms-mailpoet/readme.txt

 == Description ==

-The GravityWP - Mailpoet Connector for Gravity Forms plugin allows you to seamlessly integrate your Gravity Forms with the Mailpoet newsletter service.
+The Connector for Gravity Forms and MailPoet plugin allows you to seamlessly integrate your Gravity Forms with the Mailpoet newsletter service.
 This plugin provides an easy way to add subscribers to your Mailpoet lists when they submit a form on your WordPress website.

 = Features =
 * Map Gravity Form fields to Mailpoet subscriber fields.